Kot6603/registrationPlatform/README.md

 # Registration Platform
-Mini registration platform for events using the MERN stack.
+Mini registration platform for events using the MERN stack (project 1 - `express` branch) and React with Spring Boot (project 2 - `main` branch).

 ## Codebase Structure